From Penang to Rendang & Adobo: Our Favourite Southeast Asian Curries & Stews

 #10 Adobo (Philippines) - Art of Vinegar and Soy Sauce Marination

-Adobo refers to a cooking process that involves marinating meat in vinegar and salt – a practice handed down from previous generations.
+Adobo refers to a cooking process that involves marinating meat in vinegar and salt - a practice handed down from previous generations.
 Today, it refers to a staple dish in every Filipino household, where meat is stewed with a mixture of vinegar, soy sauce, peppercorns and garlic, producing a uniquely tangy and savoury flavour.
+This is one of our favourite foods of the Philippines.
 We find that the soft pieces of meat and sauce pair well with rice!

 Adobo (Philippines)